arvindnagarajan/strawberryThemedLandingPage/README.md

 # strawberryThemedLandingPage
-A HTML and CSS mockup design revolving around strawberries
+A HTML and CSS mockup design revolving around a fruit themed page